-In order to play the F minor chord, the index finger needs to be on the first fret of the G string, so we leave the C string empty.
+To play the F minor chord, the index finger needs to be on the first fret of the G string, so we leave the C string empty.
 The middle finger on the first fret of the E string and the little finger on the third fret of the A string.

 The index finger needs to be on the first fret of the A string.
-The middle finger on the second fret of the C string, and the ring finger on the third fret of the E string.
+The middle finger is on the second fret of the C string, and the ring finger is on the third fret of the E string.

 A minor is a very important chord to know, especially in songs based on the ukulele.
-This chord is used in conjunction with C major, G major and F major and has been used in countless songs.
+This chord is used in conjunction with C major, G major, and F major and has been used in countless songs.